ansys/api-eigen-example/doc/source/users_guide/index.rst

 The API gRPC Eigen Example C++ projects
 ---------------------------------------

-First of all, you would need to install the projects.
-In order to do so, please follow the instructions in :ref:`getting_started`
+First you must install the projects as per the instructions in :ref:`getting_started`.

-Assuming you have already installed them, start by doing some simple includes:
+Once projects are installed, run these ``include`` commands:

 .. code:: cpp